Gefei-Tan/Headhunter/index.md

 Next, I tried to figure out how to convert the yaw-pitch-row data from opentrack into something max could recognize.
 After some research, I decided to use the built-in virtual joystick output protocol, which would encode the head tracking information to a virtual joystick.
 Then, Max could deal with the virtual joystick input.

 The final step is to figure out how to properly map three virtual joystick inputs to midi messages.
 These inputs are integers from 0-65535, and midi note bend messages and continuous control messages are all values from 0-127.
-A simple linear mapping wouldn't do because, first, it is really hard to move your head to reach both ends of an axis, and you also don't want the control to be too sensitive, or you will never be in tune.
+A simple linear mapping wouldn't do because, first, it is really hard to move one's head to reach both ends of an axis, and if control to be too sensitive, it will be hard to stay in tune.
+These kind of problems require lots of trial-and-error parameter adjustment.
 After lots of experiments, I wrote several dedicated javascript objects in Max to handle these rather complicated mapping rule sets.

 ---